 Since it began in 1986, Burning Man has become a phenomenon in the world of music, art, and culture.
 It’s unique in the sense that attendees drive the main showcases.
 Many other festivals across the world (including music festivals) have attempted to replicate the Burning Man experience, but few have succeeded.
 Many people return from Burning Man claiming to have experienced a major spiritual or emotional revelation, and this year’s festival should help attendees fulfill that same goal.

-This festival normally takes place in late August in New York, and it appears this will stay unchanged in 2021.
+This festival normally takes place in late August in New York, although the exact dates for the 2021 event in Brooklyn have yet to be confirmed.
 Organizers have yet to confirm the exact dates due to safety precautions taken due to the pandemic.
 Afropunk originally began as a movement led by people who were looking for new ways to celebrate black culture in the U.S. Today, it features a powerful blend of music and activism and draws tens of thousands of attendees.
 Given the resurgence of the Black Lives Matter movement over the last year and the recent introduction of Juneteenth as a federal holiday, Afropunk is shaping up to be an even more meaningful event this year.
 In fact, this may be one of the most culturally impactful music festivals on this list.
 The 2019 lineup included FKA Twigs, Leon Bridges, and EarthGang.

 5. HARD Summer: July 31-August 1, 2021; San Bernardino, California